Weekly Roundup: Uber’s Hell-ish week, Tesla’s plans for trucking

 Just as Uber is under fire once again, Lyft confirms a huge new funding round, Elon Musk reveals plans for electric trucks and Apple is diving into secret special projects.
 These are the top tech stories of the week.
 You can also get this post as the Weekly Roundup newsletter delivered to your inbox on Saturdays, if that’s more your style.

-A report surfaced claiming that Uber secretly tracked Lyft drivers using an internal software program called ‘Hell.’
+A report surfaced claiming that Uber secretly tracked Lyft drivers using an internal software program called “Hell.”
 Hell not only let Uber see how many Lyft drivers were available for rides and what their prices were, but also figure out which of its drivers were also driving for Lyft.
 Once Uber knew when and where they tended to log onto Lyft, the company was able to offer drivers financial incentives convincing them to use only Uber.
 Some lawyers are saying Uber could face civil legal claims related to its use of the software.
 It was also announced this week that Rachel Whetstone, Uber’s head of communications and policy, is leaving the company.
 We know that her reason for leaving is complex, but there was some tension between Whetstone and Uber CEO Travis Kalanick over bad press.

 2. Apple may have hired biomedical researchers to work on a secret project